 The instructions given below for making this bread are, by hand (which everyone should do at least once in their lifetime), or using a stand mixer/bread maker to carry out the mixing, kneading and knocking back.

 Personally I prefer bread baked in the oven.
 I have baked many a loaf in a bread maker, however, I never seem to get the gorgeous, crunchy crust, that I achieve with an oven baked loaf.
-Plus the bread maker loaf is always a little soft for my liking and you get the inevitable hole, in the bottom of the loaf, where the mixing paddle is!
+Plus bread maker bread is always a little soft for my liking and there’s the inevitable hole in the bottom of the loaf where the mixing paddle is!

 If you like baking bread in a bread maker I am most certainly not going to judge you.
 Any bread baked at home is infinitely better than plastic wrapped, pre-sliced, mass produced bread!
 Aside from speciality breads like my Tomato Thyme Garlic Focaccia, bread should contain nothing more than flour, water, yeast, salt, water and a little oil or butter.